mmistakes/minimal-mistakes/_posts/career/technical_experience/general/2021-08-26-programming_languages.md

 # Overview

-Throughout my career, I have had the opportunity to program in several languages, as well as support applications that are written in those languages.
+Throughout my career, I have had the opportunity to program in several languages and support applications written in those languages.
 Both roles have helped me understand application development more deeply.
 As a developer, you focus on functionality and capability; as support, you focus on performance and deliverability.

-Having insight into both roles helped me understand that code should not only be written to solve the problem but to fit in harmoniously in technical infrastructure.
+Having insight into both roles helped me understand that code should not only be written to solve the problem but to fit in harmoniously with technical infrastructure.
 While some developers code in a vacuum and some operational engineers focus solely on execution, the end goal should be for both sides to be mindful of one and other and to work together.
 For any technical infrastructure to be mature, Dev and Ops must come together.

 In this post, I explain my understanding of some of my favorite programming languages, and my experience with them from both sides.

 # Python

 Python holds a special place in my heart as its the first programming language I learned.
-I learned Python by watching videos from [Corey Shafer](https://www.youtube.com/c/Coreyms), reading Dan Bader's book, [Python Tricks](https://realpython.com/products/python-tricks-book/), and most importantly, writing a lot of code.
-I learned programming fundamentals in Python, and I relearned how to write clean code in Python, as well.
+I learned Python by watching videos from [Corey Shafer](https://www.youtube.com/c/Coreyms), reading Dan Bader's book, [Python Tricks](https://realpython.com/products/python-tricks-book/), and, most importantly, writing a lot of code.
+I also learned programming fundamentals in Python and relearned how to write clean code in Python.

 **I have worked with** _**Python**_ **in the following capacity:**

-- I have used Python to write code in Production.
+- I have used Python to write code in production.
 Some of the libraries I leveraged were Pandas, NumPy, JSON, Requests, and Logging.

 - I have used Python for ETL, data engineering, monitoring, general scripting, automation, releases, and many other ways.

 **I know** _**Python**_ **to the following level:**

-- I understand the core fundamentals of Python and utilize them to write simple, clean, and efficient code.
+- I understand the core fundamentals of Python and utilize them for writing simple, clean, and efficient code.

-- I can easily express my ideas in Python without having to refer to external resources (AKA Google).
+- I can easily express my ideas in Python without referring to external resources (AKA Google).

 **This is how I would like to continue my growth and understanding of** _**Python:**_